VSteshenko/drogular/docs/reference/actions/action-handler.md

 ## Purpose

-`ActionHandler` is the base class for application commands mounted to POST routes.
+`ActionHandler` is the base class for request handlers that return `ActionResult`.
+It is normally used for POST commands, and can also serve read-only GET endpoints.

 A concrete action implements `handle(ActionContext&)`, performs its application work, and returns an `ActionResult` describing the HTTP response.